wattob/aDayInTheLifeofAGator/README.md

 * proselint 0.7.0

 ## Problems

+If you have problems, issues, or ideas for features on this project, please add an issue to the issue tracker.
+As this is project is likely done being updated, there is no guarantee that the issue will be addressed

 If you have found a problem with this assignment's provided source code, then you can go to the [Computer Science 111 Lab 11